L-Strobel/omosim/README.md

-# OMOD (OpenStreetMap Mobility Demand Generator)
+# OMoSim: An Open Mobility Demand Simulator

-OMOD is a tool that creates synthetic mobility demand based on OpenStreetMap data for a user-defined location.
+Omosim (formerly known as OMOD) is a tool that creates synthetic mobility demand based on OpenStreetMap data for a user-defined location.
 The generated demand describes what an agent *plans* to do on a given day in the form of daily activity diaries.